muonium/core/CONTRIBUTING.md

 # AUTHORS file

-In you pull request, you can add your name to AUTHORS.md.
+In your pull request, you can add your name to AUTHORS.md.